fountainsam/Team3_Project1/README.md

 Cara Boldarini, Irina Tenis, Yanqiu Yang, Sushil Murali, Sam Fountain.

 **Questions to be answered:**
- #UFO sightings have been reported around the world for centuries, but where are they most commonly seen?
-  #Using sightings data, where could they predicted most likely to appear?
-   #Based on historical data, what is the most likely geographical location for an alien ship sighting? what is the least likely?
+-Based on historical data, what is the most likely geographical location for an alien ship sighting?
+-What are the most common colors or shapes have UFOs been spotted so far?
-     #What shapes do UFOs take?
-Color? #What time of the of the day are they most likely to appear?
+-How frequently have UFOs been spotted based on time of the day, month of the year?
+-Where are UFOs most commonly sighted?
+-Has earth’s climatic changes and weather patterns impacted these UFO sightings in the past?

 **Datasets to be used for this project include:**
 National UFO Reporting Center (NUFORC) at www.nuforc.org